 Size – number of participants and events

-According to the paper wristbands handed out to all participants, the festival’s own estimate of unique participants is approximately 9000.
-In 2017, there were 25 stages, 166 open discussions and 35 events on the culture programme.
+According to the paper wristbands handed out to all participants, the festival’s own estimate of unique participants is 10 000.
+In 2018, there were 31 themestages, 168 open discussions and numerous events on the culture programme.

 People attending the festival